pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 }
 ```

-## Mutation by return only

-Do keep in mind that this mutation system
-isn't exactly like moves or mutable borrows.
-Functions must return mutable parameters
+If we ignore the return value of a function,
-for the mutation to take effect in the caller,
+then it won't affect any variable in the caller,
-so Airy requires they be returned,
-and prevents mutating immutably borrowed variables.
-Similarly, function calls must have their return value
-assigned to a variable to take effect.
+so Airy will generate a warning for it.

 ```
 fn main() -> Nil {